Niminem/ChromeDevToolsProtocol/README.md

 ```

 Enabling the **Page Domain** allows you monitor page events, such as the `domContentEventFired` event.
 With this access you
 can, for example, scape various parts of a web page after the DOM is ready.
-Some Domains may need to be enabled to use like
+Some Domains may need to be enabled in order to use them like
 this one.
 In the [API documentation](https://niminem.github.io/CDP/cdp.html), I've provided direct references to each
 domain and each domain's methods/events.